aaronbalthaser/rendering-framework/README.md

+## Vanilla Javascript SPA Rendering Framework

+This project is a Vanilla JS (simple) single page application framework including base classes for rendering pages and components utilizing class inheritance.
+It also contains a simple API for routing.

-## Webpack 4 Starter
+## Installation

-This is a Webpack starter for creating ES6 playground projects and was creating from Node Version 12.8.0

 Make your life easier and setup NVM for managing node versions.
 By doing that all you need to do is run "nvm use" to avoid npm version issues.